oncodash/ontoweaver/docs/readme_sections/mapping_api.rst

 Of course, there could be hundreds of thousands of translations to declare, and you don’t want to declare them by hand in the mapping file.
-Fortunately, you have access to another table in a CSV file, showing which one corresponds to the other:
+Fortunately, you have access to another table in a tabular file, showing which one corresponds to the other:

 =============== ===== ========